Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Activate AWS Security Hub in each production account.
 In a dedicated logging account, aggregate all Security Hub findings from each production account.
 Remediate incidents by using AWS Config and AWS Systems Manager.
 Configure Systems Manager to also publish notifications to the SNS topic.
 - [ ] Activate Amazon GuardDuty in each production account.
 In a dedicated logging account, aggregate all GuardDuty logs from each production account.
 Remediate incidents by using Amazon EventBridge to invoke a custom AWS Lambda function from the GuardDuty findings.
 Configure the Lambda function to also publish notifications to the SNS topic.
 - [x] Activate AWS Security Hub in each production account.
 In a dedicated logging account, aggregate all Security Hub findings from each production account.
 Remediate incidents by using Amazon EventBridge to invoke a custom AWS Lambda function from the Security Hub findings.
 Configure the Lambda function to also publish notifications to the SNS topic.

-### A company is designing a multi-account structure for its development teams.
-The company is using AWS Organizations and AWS IAM Identity Center (AWS Single Sign-On).
-The company must implement a solution so that the development teams can use only specific AWS Regions and so that each AWS account allows access to only specific AWS services.
-Which solution will meet these requirements with the LEAST operational overhead?

-- [ ] Use IAM Identity Center to set up service-linked roles with IAM policy statements that include the Condition, Resource, and NotAction elements to allow access to only the Regions and services that are needed.
-- [ ] Deactivate AWS Security Token Service (AWS STS) in Regions that the developers are not allowed to use.
-- [x] Create SCPs that include the Condition, Resource, and NotAction elements to allow access to only the Regions and services that are needed.
-- [ ] For each AWS account, create tailored identity-based policies for IAM Identity Center.
-Use statements that include the Condition, Resource, and NotAction elements to allow access to only the Regions and services that are needed.

 ### A company is developing an ecommerce application.
 The application uses Amazon EC2 instances and an Amazon RDS MySQL database.
 For compliance reasons, data must be secured in transit and at rest.
 The company needs a solution that minimizes operational overhead and minimizes cost.
 Which solution meets these requirements?